chengyuegong/Notes/git.md

 # Git
 Git is a version-control system for tracking changes.
-The notes are based on [git tutorial](https://git-scm.com/docs/gittutorial) and [git cheet sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf).
+The notes are based on [git tutorial](https://git-scm.com/docs/gittutorial), [git cheet sheet](https://education.github.com/git-cheat-sheet-education.pdf) and [Xuefeng Liao's Git Tutorial](https://www.liaoxuefeng.com/wiki/896043488029600).
 Using _git help_ to see the git document.

 **Contents**